First Italian War of Independence: Garibaldi's first command (30 July – 26 August 1848)

 Having been sent away by Minister of War Antonio Franzini at the beginning of July 1848 as mentioned above, Giuseppe Garibaldi put himself at the disposal of the provisional government of Milan.
-He managed to form a volunteer corps of 5000 men and on 30 July 1848, he entered Bergamo with them.
+He managed to form a volunteer Corps of 5000 men and on 30 July 1848, he entered Bergamo with them.
 From there he advanced to Monza, where he received news of the negotiations for the surrender of Milan on 5 August.

 He was not at all discouraged by the rumours of an armistice and decided to continue waging a 'war of the people.'
 From Monza he moved on to Como and when he was not able to increase the size of his forces there, he went on to San Fermo.
-Sick of marching, the volunteers began to desert, such that when he entered Piedmontese territory on 10 August (at Castelletto sopra Ticino), Garibaldi had no more than a thousand men at his disposal.
-Here, Duke Ferdinand of Genoa asked him to respect the terms of the armistice, but he refused and crossed the border back into Lombardy-Veneto.
+Sick of marching, the volunteers began to desert, so that when he entered Piedmontese territory on 10 August (at Castelletto sopra Ticino), Garibaldi had no more than a thousand men at his disposal.
+Here, Duke Ferdinand of Genoa asked him to respect the terms of the armistice, but he refused and crossed the border back into Lombardy–Venetia.

 Finally, on 15 August at Luino, he encountered a column of around 450–500 Austrians, who fled, leaving 2 dead and 14 wounded on the field.
 Another 37 were taken prisoner.
-This was the first real military action of Garibaldi in Italy and his first victory.
+This was the first real military action by Garibaldi in Italy and his first victory.
 However, Radetzky sent another force against him, which fought two brief engagements with Garibaldi at Arcisate and Morazzone on 25 and 26 August.
 Garibaldi eluded capture and fled to Switzerland.